Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 Want to study hard, get good grades, get a good job that pays well, be a professor, lawyer, or accountant, or do an MBA vs study to earn money, to understand the laws of motion of money and make this law of motion work for me.
 "I don't work for money" "Money works for me"

-- The reason why the rich are rich is that their attitude towards money is very important.
+- The reason why the rich are rich is that their attitude toward money is very important.

 - Rich people are always willing to solve problems rather than compromise;